Home

 Building a B&B hull on the buttocks has a few advantages.
 This method will typically require more layers than building it on the waterlines since most hulls are wider than they are tall.
 However, almost all hulls are symmetrical down the center.
 By making two of each laminate at the same time, the transferring and cutting can actually be reduced.

-Another advantage is the glue joints will aid when checking the hull shape.
+• Glue joints will aid when checking the hull shape from side-to-side.

 Return from Bread and Butter Model Boat to Boat Hull Design